maxemerick/maxemerick.github.io/_pages/about.md

 July 2024: We just submitted a new paper, titled "Optimal Assignment and Motion Control in Two-class Continuum Swarms", to the IEEE Transactions on Control of Network Systems ([preprint](https://arxiv.org/abs/2407.18159)).

-Jun 2024: I'm excited to announce that I have just been awarded the National Defense Science and Engineering Graduate (NDSEG) Fellowship!
+Jun 2024: I'm excited to announce that I have just been awarded the National Defense Science and Engineering Graduate (NDSEG) Fellowship ([news article](https://engineering.ucsb.edu/news/four-coe-graduate-students-win-prestigious-national-defense-fellowships)!

 Mar 2024: We just submitted a new paper, titled "Causal Tracking of Distributions in Wasserstein Space: A Model-Predictive Control Scheme", to the 63rd IEEE Conference on Decision and Control ([preprint](https://arxiv.org/abs/2403.15702)).